adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="col pd20 pd50 fs2 fs3">Column 2</div>
 	</div>

 The latter class names override the former.
-To make the columns responsive you would need another class such as `.fs3large`.
-You can start to get a feel for how difficult this is.
+To make the columns responsive we would need another class such as `.fs3large`.
+We start to see how painful this could get.

 Alternatively, take the following *semantic* mark-up: